francogassibe/-Modeling-and-vector-control-of-a-three-phase-synchronous-machine/README.md

-Transfer function:
+**Transfer function:**

 ![](Capture11.PNG)

-Zero-pole ubication:
+**Zero-pole ubication:**

 ![](Capture12.PNG)

 We obtain this points by looking to the solutions of the characteristic polynomial in our transfer function.
-We verify here that the system is stable
+We verify here that the system is stable.

-Symulation:
+**Symulation:**

 ![](Capture13.PNG)
 Theta, omega, ids and iq.